jonikorpi/jonikorpi-v8/source/posts/2013-01-28-currently.md

 ***

-**The layout is still very experimental,** so there are plenty of issues with it.
+**The layout is still very experimental,** so there are plenty of problems to solve with it.
 So far, I've come across these:

 - Many mice and trackpads are terrible at horizontal scrolling.
 - Horizontal scrolling can feel awkward on small screens.
+- Browser "back to top" shortcuts do not work.

+There are bugs too, of course:

 - Old iOS devices and Nokia N9 require two fingers to scroll sections.
-- Android 1.6–2.3 browsers can't scroll sections at all.
+- Android <3.0 browsers can't scroll sections at all.
-- Browser "back to top" shortcuts do not work.
+- Opera Mini can't scroll sections either.
+(Oh crap.)
 - Chrome on Android won't scroll horizontally.
+(Can be avoided by scrolling a wrapper `<div>` instead of the viewport, but that causes a variety of other issues.)
 - Some mobile browsers initially zoom out to fit the entire page in the viewport horizontally.

 If you run into any issues not listed here, please [tweet at me](http://twitter.com/jonikorpi/).